 The truth is that this archaeological museum of Cordoba has numerous works of art that help us to understand the different cultures that have passed through the area, but there are some pieces that stand out from the rest.

-One of them is the Aphrodite Crochada, which is in good condition.
+One of them is the Aphrodite Agachada, which is in good condition.
 It is a statue that is more than two meters high and is dated between 138 and 192 BC.

-Another of the sculptures that attract the most attention is the Iberian Lion of Nueva Cartella.
-It reproduces the image of a lion made of limestone, measuring more than one meter in length.
+Another of the sculptures that attract the most is the Iberian Lion of Nueva Cartella.
+It reproduces the image of a lion made of limestone stone, measuring more than one meter in length.

 Schedules and prices

-The hours of visiting the Museum change depending on the time of year.
+The times to visit the Museum change depending on the time of year.

 June 16 to September 15